Hepatitis B Vaccine

 - Persons with chronic liver disease, other than hepatitis B (e.g. cirrhosis, fatty liver disease, etc.)

 - Adults with diabetes aged 19 through 59 years (clinicians can decide whether or not to vaccinate their diabetic patients ≥60 years)

 - All other persons seeking protection from HBV infection — acknowledgment of a specific risk factor is not a requirement for vaccination

 The hepatitis B vaccine is available at your doctor's office and local health department or clinic.
 Three doses are generally required to complete the hepatitis B vaccine series, although there is an accelerated two-dose series for adolescents age 11 through 15 years.
 It is important to remember that babies born to infected mothers must receive the first dose of hepatitis B vaccine in the delivery room or within the first 12 hours of life (learn more about hepatitis B and pregnancy).

 - 1st Shot - At any given time, but newborns should receive this dose in the delivery room

 - 2nd Shot - At least one month (or 28 days) after the 1st shot

 You do not need to restart the hepatitis B vaccine series if you miss any of the shots.
-For example, if you start the vaccine series and stop, then get the 2nd shot when you can and make sure to get the 3rd shot at least one month later.
+For example, if you start the vaccine series and stop, then get the 2nd shot when you can and make sure to get the 3rd shot at least two months later.
 Or, if you get the first two doses of vaccine and miss the third dose, then just schedule the last shot when you can.